TEXT: IVAR ANDERSEN & KLAS LUNDSTRÖMPHOTO: IVAR ANDERSEN

 “Sometimes it seems like we are fighting two battles; one for independence and one for the leadership of the movement.
 We, the young generation, want collectivity and one uniting idea,” says Andreas Hanueby, 23, from the Waterfront camp.
 A university student of linguistics and anthropology, he is part of a student organization that attempts to promote the concept of independence on campus.

-It is but one example of how the young generation is discarding guerilla tactics in favor of networking and information efforts.
+is discarding guerilla tactics in favor of networking and information efforts.
 “In the 1960s and 1970s the resistance struggle was carried out in the jungle, but no one knew about it.
 That’s why we need to get international attention.
 Our aim is to get the United Nations to debate the issue,” says Steven Dude, 29, also from Waterfront.
 Steven works for the Catholic Mission, established by The Vatican in the 1950s, and which provides or pays for most of the health and education services that refugees have access to.

 Refugees face several obstacles in PNG.
 Their freedom of movement is restricted and they say they are discriminated against in the labor market.
 While the older generation has not addressed these issues due to the belief that it will defer attention from the cause of independence, younger refugees are committed not only to that cause but also to improving their present situation.
 “This is our home away from home.
 We cannot only live in the future,” says Andreas.